krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

 ## 10.4.2 &nbsp; Hash search: trading space for time

 Consider using a hash table, with key-value pairs being the array elements and their indices, respectively.
-Loop through the array, performing the steps shown in the figures below each round.
+Loop through the array, performing the steps shown in Figure 10-10 each round.

 1. Check if the number `target - nums[i]` is in the hash table.
 If so, directly return the indices of these two elements.
 2. Add the key-value pair `nums[i]` and index `i` to the hash table.